bluemoon/calends/README.md

 calends is a library for durations, intervals and other calendar related operations.
 It is designed to work with chrono.

+## Rationale

+Calends was built to extend the current date time tools that exist in the ecosystem such as chrono.
+Its main focus is on finding and handling more complex things such as intervals of time, durations which focus on months or longer (chrono does not support months), complicated recurrence rules such as "the 3rd day of the month recurring 3 times".

 ## Durations of time

 A *RelativeDuration* is a unit of time that has some ability to be applied to a date to produce another